bacionejs/stuff/README.md

 ### Limitations
 - **Data only contains words used by more than one game**
-- If you use zzfx and there are no word tokens which perfectly match at **least one other game**, then it is excluded, for example if your token is ZzFXM vs zzfxM.
+- If you use zzfx and there are no word tokens which perfectly match at **least one other game**, then it is excluded, for example one game with token ZzFXM vs two games with token zzfxM.

 ## Developer Notes